shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 design a more sound version.

-We start with a theoretically interesting property of the system: if `P`, `V`, and `H` exactly match Nash Equilibrium, then the visit distribution `N` produced by Nash-ISMCTS will approach `P` as `n` approaches infinity.
+We start with a theoretically interesting property of the system: if `P`, `V`, and `H` exactly match Nash Equilibrium, then the visit distribution `N` produced by A-ISMCTS will approach `P` as `n` approaches infinity.
 When viewing MCTS as an operator mapping policies to policies, we can say that Nash-ISMCTS is idempotent at equilibrium, or that it exhibits _equilibrium-idempotence_.